TheJacksonLaboratory/ClintLR/docs/tutorial.md

 ### 4. Load a phenopacket

 A phenopacket needs to be loaded (**Load Phenopacket** button) for the LIRICAL analysis to run correctly.
+ClintLR supports both *v1* and *v2* Phenopacket Schema versions.

 ### 5. **Optional:** Load a VCF file